stashed/docs/docs/guides/platforms/gke.md

 # Using Stash with Google Kubernetes Engine (GKE)

-This guide will show you how to use Stash to backup and restore volumes of a Kubernetes workload running in [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/).
-Here, we are going to backup a volume of a Deployment into [GCS Bucket](https://cloud.google.com/storage/).
-Then, we are going to show how to restore this backed up data into a volume of another Deployment.
+This guide will show you how to use Stash to backup and restore a KubeDB database running in [Google Kubernetes Engine (GKE)](https://cloud.google.com/kubernetes-engine/) with Workload Identity enabled.
+Here, we are going to backup a MariaDB database into [GCS Bucket](https://cloud.google.com/storage/).
+Then, we are going to show how to restore this backed up data.

 ## Before You Begin

-- At first, you need to have a Kubernetes cluster in the Google Cloud Platform.
-If you don't already have a cluster, create one from [here](https://console.cloud.google.com/kubernetes/).
+- At first, you need to have a Kubernetes cluster in the Google Cloud Platform with [Workload Identity](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity) enabled.
+If you don’t already have a cluster, create one from [here](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity#console).

 - Install `Stash` in your cluster following the steps [here](/docs/setup/README.md).
+- Install `KubeDB` operator in your cluster following the steps [here](https://kubedb.com/docs/v2022.03.28/setup/).
 - You should be familiar with the following `Stash` concepts:
   - [BackupConfiguration](/docs/concepts/crds/backupconfiguration.md)
   - [BackupSession](/docs/concepts/crds/backupsession.md)
   - [RestoreSession](/docs/concepts/crds/restoresession.md)
   - [Repository](/docs/concepts/crds/repository.md)
+- You will need the [Google Cloud CLI](https://cloud.google.com/sdk/downloads).
 - You will need a [GCS Bucket](https://console.cloud.google.com/storage/) and [GCE persistent disk](https://console.cloud.google.com/compute/disks).
 GCE persistent disk must be in the same GCE project and zone as the cluster.

 To keep everything isolated, we are going to use a separate namespace called `demo` throughout this tutorial.